Goldman Sachs finally launches app for online bank Marcus

-NEW YORK, Jan 10 (Reuters) - Goldman Sachs Group Inc launched a long-awaited app this week for customers of its online bank Marcus.

-The lack of mobile app had been a frustration for phone-first customers who, until now, could only view account information, make loan payments or balance transfers on the bank’s website.
+The lack of a mobile app had frustrated smartphone users who, until now, could only view account information, make loan payments or balance transfers on the bank’s website.

 “Exactly what I was waiting for,” wrote one Marcus customer on the Apple App store, where the mobile app was released on Monday.